dirmeier/netReg/README.md

 > library(netReg)
 ```

-nstalling the R package using the downloaded tarball works like this:
+Installing the R package using the downloaded tarball works like this:

 ```bash
 $ R CMD install <netReg-x.y.z.tar.gz>